impal0r/pyMinesweeper/README.md

 # pyMinesweeper
-An implementation of Minesweeper in modern Python, and of an algorithm which solves it automatically.
+An implementation of Minesweeper in Python 3.6, and of an algorithm which solves it automatically.

+> [!WARNING]
+> The graphics code uses pygame to render to a tkinter frame, mixing the two libraries together.
+I originally did this to save the effort of reimplementing buttons in pygame (silly, I know).
+As of 2023, this no longer works and causes two separate windows to open.
+I might fix this in the future by rewriting the app using only the pygame library.

 ### Requirements
 - Python 3.6+